ryan-p-randall/monthly-planning-files/README.md

 Whatever works for you is what you should do!

-The one thing I'd strongly recommend is to use something that can give you actual reminders to go along with these files.
+The one thing I'd strongly recommend is using some tech tool that can give you proactive time-based reminders to go along with these files.
 Please consider putting tasks into your calendar as events, using something like [OmniFocus](https://www.omnigroup.com/omnifocus) or [Todoist](https://todoist.com/home), or something else that can reach across time and say ["don't forget to wind your watch"](https://youtu.be/aK1gnNTVxvc?t=168).

 With these files themselves, what works for me is leaving each month's file open in a window while I do related work on my computer.
 That way I'll occasionally glance over at the file and be reminded of what I've told myself to focus on, which makes it easier to reevaluate whether I should change what I'm doing.
 If I'm going to be walking around a lot away from my computer, I'll make a little [hipster PDA](http://www.43folders.com/2004/09/03/introducing-the-hipster-pda) out of some scrap paper folded up as a [one-shot zine](https://www.rookiemag.com/2012/05/how-to-make-a-zine/).